benlubas/neorg-interim-ls/README.md

 First ensure that you're able to get LSP completions in some way.
 This will vary by completion plugin.
 For nvim-cmp you will need the `nvim-cmp-lsp` source.
 For mini-completion things should work out of the box.
-If you're using nvim's building omnifunc, I trust you know what you're doing.
+If you're using nvim's builtin omnifunc, I trust you know what you're doing.

 Then, configure Neorg's completion module like this: